isaacharrisholt/youtube/011-fuzzy-testing-with-hypothesis/README.md

-# Randomized Testing In Python With Hypothesis
+# Test Every Possible Outcome With Hypothesis

 Property-based testing, or fuzzy testing, is a testing method that allows you to test your code with massively varying data, all without having to write any